slgrobotics/robots_bringup/Docs/Ubuntu-RPi/README.md

 _Optional:_ You may want to get better grip on your network setup, using ```/etc/netplan/*``` directly.
 Scroll to the end for directions.

-After boot, make sure your other accounts (if any) are privileged and are in _dialout_ group.
-Fix that - if not already set by Imager:
+After your RPi boots up, make sure your other accounts (if any) are privileged and are in _dialout_ group.
+Fix that - if not already set by Imager.
+For example:
 ```
 sudo adduser <other account> sudo
 sudo adduser ros dialout

 hostnamectl set-hostname turtle
 ```
-Wait for the first boot to finish initial maintenance.
+Wait for the first boot to finish initial maintenance (is it updating in the background?).
 Update and reboot:
 ```
 sudo apt update
 sudo apt upgrade
 sudo apt full-upgrade
 sudo apt clean    (purges packages from SD   https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=133691)
 ```
-You may want to disable unattended updates to avoid high CPU loads after booting:
+You may want to disable unattended updates to avoid high CPU loads at random times after booting up:
 ```
 sudo dpkg-reconfigure unattended-upgrades      (say No)
 ```
-Have some extra networking packages installed:
+Have some needed packages installed:
 ```
 sudo apt install raspi-config
 sudo apt install winbind samba smbclient net-tools wget
 sudo apt install python3-pip
 ```
 You should be able to ping your _turtle.local_ machine and ssh into it (```ssh ros@turtle.local``` from your Desktop machine).

+Have the I2C support installed and tested:
 ```
 sudo apt install i2c-tools
 sudo i2cdetect -y 1